 Finally, his persistence bore fruit and Liu Xin fell in love with this young, successful, devoted businessman.

 When Liu returned to China to visit her family in 1998, she decided to marry Duan on the condition that he would come and live with her in the United States.

 Duan agreed, though he postponed his resignation at first as BBK was still growing rapidly, and he did not know how long it would take to get a US green card.
 To his surprise, his green card application was approved at the beginning of 2001, and so he fulfilled his commitment to Liu by moving their family to the United States.

 Many were shocked by Duan’s decision to retire at the age of 40.
 Would he really leave the career he had worked so hard for?
 In response, Duan smiled and said, “I already have children.
 How can I stay in China while my wife lives in the US?”

-In preparation for leaving BKK, Duan made a bold move: he divided BKK into three separate entities with independent equity and equal status in relation to each other.
+In preparation for leaving BBK, Duan made a bold move: he divided BBK into three separate entities with independent equity and equal status in relation to each other.